 1. Learn about the system itself and come to fully understand the situation

-2. Observe the situation, applying only one countermeasure at a time so that cause and effect becomes apparent.
+2. Observe the situation, applying only one countermeasure at a time so that cause and effect become apparent.

-What's more, as each countermeasure is applied, it reveals the next problem and the improvement process can quickly proceed.
+What's more, as each countermeasure is applied, it reveals the next problem, allowing the improvement process to proceed quickly.

-Most companies have some version of a performance management system in which a team member develops a set of goals with his supervisor and is evaluated at the end of the time period on his performance in meeting those goals.
+Most companies have some version of a performance management system in which a team member develops a set of goals with their supervisor and is evaluated at the end of the time period on their performance in meeting those goals.
 However, this is more authoritarian than collaborative, leading with pressure rather than coaching.

-At Toyota, a process of mentoring replaces this outdated leadership style.
-Leaders offer guidance for solving problems in the correct ways, helping to develop employees’ problem solving skills.
+At Toyota, a mentoring process replaces this outdated leadership style.
+Leaders offer guidance on solving problems in the right way, helping develop employees’ problem-solving skills.
 In this way, it is the team members, not the supervisors, who find the solutions to problems.

 With the Toyota coaching kata, most improvement efforts are “bottom up,” relying on and improving upon each employee’s knowledge base.
 Additionally, the entire operation is reliant on problems being flagged immediately.
-This allows most problems to be discovered and solved when they are still small, rather than waiting until they set off a chain of failures and subsequent problems.
+This allows most problems to be discovered and solved when they are still small, rather than waiting until they trigger a chain of failures and further problems.

 In this video, Michael says...